aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 Note that to achieve this l2 precision we used a tolerance of $10^{-10}$.
 Be careful not to confuse the accuracy of the solution and the tolerance.
 One measures the quality of the solution and the other is just a stop criteria for the iteration method.
 To achieve the accuracy of the direct solver, one can reduce the tolerance to even smaller values.

 A last diagnostic we report here is the sequence of the `l2_diff` during the iterative procedure.
-It shows how the `l2_diff` progressively decays below the desired tolerance.
+It shows how `l2_diff` progressively decays below the desired tolerance.

 ```{code-cell} ipython3
 fig, ax = plt.subplots(figsize=(10,5))